mahemon/mahemon/README.md

 ## Hi, I'm Anwar 👋
 I am Md Anwar Hossen.
 I am currently Studying Graduate Program in the Department of Computer Science at Iowa State University.
 My research interest is Data Quality and Differential Privacy in Hierarchical Federated Learning.

+Hi, it's Anwar, a Ph.D. student working in the Department of Computer Science at Iowa State University.
+Currently working in the Software Analytics and Pervasive Parallelism Lab under Dr. Ali Jannesari's co-supervision and in The Real-Time Analytics of Transportation Data lab under the co-supervision of Professor Anuj Sharma.
+My Ph.D. research topic is optimizing performance and communication in heterogeneous federated and decentralized learning systems.
+I am working on adapting and improving the capabilities of foundation models in federated learning systems.

 I'm best reached via [email](https://mahemon.github.io/).
 I'm always open to interesting conversations and collaboration.